 The last lines of this stanza are contradictory, representing an internal argument the speaker is really having with herself.
-She wants to see the warm sunset, but after travelling there, she doesn’t feel like it was worth it.
+She wants to see the warm sunset, but after traveling there, she doesn’t feel like it was worth it.
 Or was it?
 The reader should be considering these questions as well.

 In the next ten lines, the speaker continues her two-sided argument.
 Now, she’s considering what she’s seen on her travels and trying to decide whether it was worth making the effort.
 It would have been a “pity” not to see the “trees along this road” which are incredibly beautiful.
 They appeared together, as she describes through another simile (as well as personification), like “noble pantomimists”.
 This refers to mimes and their gestures.
 They are wordless but clear in their meaning.